PHPFastCGI/phpfastcgi.github.io/README.md

 # phpfastcgi.github.io
-Official website for the PHP Fast CGI organization.
+Official website for the PHP FastCGI organization.